---->

 new theory of active bodies responding automatically in proportion

 to different emission signals they receive.
-While Gilbert had studied
+Gilbert had studied widely

-from early Chinese, Arab, Greek and other societies of any relevance
+mainstream and non-mainstream both current and from early Chinese, Arab, Greek and other societies.

 to only what were current local science-journal issues.